samikhan69420/ai_password_manager/README.md

 - [GetIt](https://pub.dev/packages/get_it) - for dependency injection.
 - [Http](https://pub.dev/packages/http) - for communicating with the API.
 - [Groq](https://groq.com/) - for accessing the AI models.

-## Download

-Download Passman for android from the github releases.

 ## Preview